Picks and Shovels: tech marketing for the AI era.

 You need to write code.
 Not necessarily production code that ships to customers.
 But the kind of code that lets you be self-sufficient.
 You should be able to make changes to your company's website and submit a pull request.
 You should be able to write a data transformation script that cleans up your CRM export.
 You should be able to build a simple automation that connects two tools.

-I wrote about the language of engineering because I believe marketers who understand how software gets built are fundamentally better at their jobs.
+Marketers who understand how software gets built are fundamentally better at their jobs.
 But understanding the language is step one.
 Step two is doing the work.

 The distinction between "marketer" and "product manager" and "engineer" is getting thinner every day.
 Headcounts are shrinking.
 Engineering resources that used to be available for marketing projects are not there anymore.